 UND is required by the TSA to verify the citizenship of all students prior to conducting any flight training in certain flight courses.
 This process must be completed at UND, and is completed by Records Center personnel at the airport.
-This is usually accomplished when the student meets with their Flight Instructor for the first time.
-You must complete your online FAA enrollment before you can receive TSA approval from the Records Center.
+FAA enrollment for Avit 102 and 112 will be completed at the same time when visiting the Records Center.
+This is normally accomplished when students meet with their flight instructor for the first time.

 Verification of citizenship is required for the following courses: AVIT 101, 102, 140, 143, 221, 325, 343, 349, 350, and 480.